The true cost of universal joints are not so simple, a low initial price but with ongoing maintenance means it becomes a lot more expensive

 Lets face it, its an old technology, 115 years old to be exact, the first use of the word by inventor Robert Hooke in 1676 shows the coupling is far older.

-The Spicer universal joint of 115 years ago was patented by Clarence Spicer, and the same technology is still in use today.
+The Spicer uni joint of 115 years ago was patented by Clarence Spicer, and the same technology is still in use today.

-Each of these components have their own weaknesses and maintenance concerns that have to be attended to otherwise you end up with universal joint failure or equipment damage.
+Each of these components have their own weaknesses and maintenance concerns that have to be attended to otherwise you end up with coupling failure or equipment damage.

 Universal Joints –